vaisharma16/YTTranscriber/README.md

 Summary Generation:

-Implements a prompt-based summarization approach using Gini Pro's "generate_content" function.
+Implements a prompt-based summarization approach using gemini Pro's "generate_content" function.
-The prompt instructs Gini Pro to summarize the transcript text into concise points within 250 words.
+The prompt instructs gemini Pro to summarize the transcript text into concise points within 250 words.
 Streamlit App:

 A Streamlit application is created with the following components: